-The Obelisk in Birk was Carl-Henning Pedersen's last major decoration project in Herning.
-He was 88 years old in 2001, when the demanding work of painting more than 400 tiles was carried out.
-The Obelisk was erected and unveiled in 2003, marking the artist's 90th birthday.
+The Obelisk in Birk was Carl-Henning Pedersen's final monumental work in Herning.
+He was 88 years old in 2001 when the demanding work of painting more than 400 ceramic tiles took place.
+Marking Pedersen's 90th birthday, the Obelisk was erected and unveiled in 2003.

-The Obelisk is 12 meters high and measures 2 x 2 meters at the base.
-It is located at the centre of the roundabout in Birk and is the closest neighbour to the artist's own museum.
-The Obelisk is covered by more than 400 tiles, each measuring 50 x 50 cm, giving a total area of 100 square meters.
-The work of painting the many tiles took place at Henk Trumphie's ceramic workshop Struktuur 68 in the Hague.
-The workshop offers expertise in artistic, ceramic work, and this was the third time Carl-Henning Pedersen used the place for one of his major decoration assignments.
+At 12 metres high, the Obelisk measures 2 x 2 metres at the base and is situated in the centre of the roundabout in Birk with the artist's own museum as its closest neighbour.
+The Obelisk is covered with more than 400 tiles, each measuring 50 x 50 centimetres and coming to a total area of more than 100 square metres.
+The actual painting of the tiles took place at Henk Trumphie's ceramic workshop Struktuur 68 in the Hague.
+The workshop offers expertise in artistic, ceramic work, and this was Carl-Henning Pedersen's third time using it for one of his monumental assignments.

-Carl-Henning Pedersen found his inspiration for the Obelisk in Egypt – and its form relates beautifully to the cylinder and pyramid forms of Carl-Henning Pedersen's own museum.
+Carl-Henning Pedersen found inspiration for his Obelisk in Egypt, and its shape beautifully complements the circular and triangular shapes of Carl-Henning Pedersen & Else Alfelts Museum.

-The Obelisk adds to the series of major decoration assignments in Birk by Carl-Henning Pedersen.
-Besides the decorations for the museum, these include The Play of Imagination around the Wheel of Life in the circular Angli courtyard (1966-68) and the facade of the Danish Export School (1990).
-Behind the realization of the Obelisk was a committee of five members: MP Helge Sander, City Council member Johannes Poulsen, and directors Steen Hove, Finn Poulsen and Jørgen Marstrand.
+The Obelisk adds to the series of monumental assignments in Birk by Carl-Henning Pedersen.
+Besides the ornamentations for the museum itself, these include The Play of Imagination around the Wheel of Life in the inner Angli Courtyard (1966-68) and the facade of the Danish Export School (1990).
+Behind the realisation of the Obelisk was a committee consisting of five members: MP Helge Sander, City Council member Johannes Poulsen and directors Steen Hove, Finn Poulsen and Jørgen Marstrand.
 The committee raised DKK 2.5 million for the project from fifty private sponsors.